From A Wiki of Ice and Fire

 A Clash of Kings

-Three representatives of Qarth - Pyat Pree, Xaro Xhoan Daxos and Quaithe - accompany Jhogo back to Vaes Tolorro after he is sent by Daenerys Targaryen to discover what lies near the abandoned city.
+Three representatives of Qarth—Pyat Pree, Xaro Xhoan Daxos and Quaithe—accompany Jhogo back to Vaes Tolorro after he is sent by Daenerys Targaryen to discover what lies near the abandoned city.
 The emissaries escort Daenerys and her khalasar to Qarth.
-On entering Qarth, Daenerys thinks the magnificence of the city cannot be denied.
-Her three young dragons are a marvel in the ancient city.
+A column of camelry emerge from the city as Daenerys’s honour guards upon her arrival.

 Xaro Xhoan Daxos, a member of the Thirteen, offers her the hospitality of his palace while she and her khalasar are in Qarth which she accepts.
 Under his guidance Daenerys seeks an audience with the Pureborn to plea with them in the Hall of a Thousand Thrones for their fleet of galleys, or part of it and some of their soldiers.
 The Pureborn refuse her, however.